More than 1,000 feared dead in Mozambique storm

 The majority of them are thought to be government workers, whose housing complex was completely engulfed by raging waters.
 Their fate was unknown because the area was still unreachable.

-"We are very worried because all these houses were just suddenly submerged under water and literally washed away and that is where we have about 147 missing," he said.
+Zimbabwean President Emmerson Mnangagwa cut short a visit to Abu Dhabi returning home on Monday.

-Zimbabwean President Emmerson Mnangagwa cut short a visit to Abu Dhabi, saying on his return home on Monday, "we are deeply grieved as a nation".
+"With every hour and day that passes, our worst fears become increasingly real," he said in a statement "Many drowned while others were killed in their sleep from swift and unexpected rockfalls which demolished their homes".

 His government has come under fire for failing to evacuate people in time.